 You don’t need to be a professional designer to create an aesthetic social media feed.
 With online design tools like PosterMyWall, you can get easy access to a wide and vibrant range of music festival posters to share with your audience.

 The ideal music poster should have enough information for your audience to make a decision to attend.
 Include the date and time for your event along with the ticket price.
-If you have any other important information to share with your audience, add that into the poster.
+If you have any other important information to share with your audience, add that to the poster but don't leave too much white space.
 Add your logo (if any) right on top and the name of your festival in a bold, noticeable font in the center of your poster.
 Include an image or two of action shots from past events to keep the excitement alive.

 You can make several iterations of your poster to share at different times before the event.
 In the beginning, put up a teaser poster with just the logo and timings to create intrigue.
 Once you’ve made most of your announcements, post a final poster with the final lineup of musicians and other exciting details for your audience.